 We were taught it takes at least a year for the experience to incorporate after enacting a wilderness rite of passage.
 My first passage, however, opened the door to a four year underworld journey that uncovered depths of unspeakable, undigested grief.
 To support the journey through grief, I undertook three more wilderness fasts of varying lengths.

 During one of these subsequent fasts in Death Valley, my direction as a wilderness guide became clear.
 I was ready to guide men and women through wilderness fasts, but was also specifically awakened to the voice of sexual trauma.
-Since that fast, I have dedicated my service to developing Scar Clan - a seven day ceremony to assist women in claiming sovereignty after sexual trauma.
-Scar Clan is one inspiration behind Rite in the Wild.
+Since that fast, I now also serve women who are seeking to reclaim sovereignty after experiencing sexual trauma.

 Living A Vision